Watertown Athletics: History

 Minor league baseball started in Watertown, New York in 1888.
 The Watertown team played as a member of the four–team 1888 Eastern International League.
 On August 10, 1888, Watertown was in 2nd place in the league under manager Lee Kingsley when the team disbanded with 14–26 record, causing the league to fold.

 Professional baseball returned in 1936, when the Watertown Grays, also known as the "Bucks," became charter members of the Class C level Canadian–American League, playing as an affiliate of the Boston Bees.
 Watertown drew 41 total fans on opening day in bad weather.
-Watertown finished with a record of 35–52 under manager Admiral Martin, placing 5th in the six–team Can-Am League.
+Watertown finished with a record of 35–52 under manager Admiral Martin, placing fifth in the six–team Can-Am League.
 The league 1946 league standings also included the Brockville Pirates (43–36), Ogdensburg Colts (38–45), Oswego Netherlands (32–51), Ottawa Senators (53–37) and Perth Blue Cats/Royals (50–30).
 On June 24, 1936, Watertown had a record of 13–15 when the franchise briefly moved to Massena, New York before returning to Watertown.
 The Massena Grays compiled a 4–9 record while based in Massena, before the franchise relocated back to Watertown on July 12, 1936.
 The franchise folded after the 1936 season.

 In 1946, minor league play resumed when the Watertown Athletics became charter members of the Class C level Border League.
 The six–team league standings featured the Auburn Cayugas (72–44), Granby Red Sox (54–60), Kingston Ponies (58–55), Ogdensburg Maples (50–68), Sherbrooke Canadians (46–71) and Watertown Athletics (69–51).

-Watertown won the 1946 Border League Championship.
-The Athletics finished the regular season 69–51, placing 2nd in the league standings under manager Jim Scott.
+Watertown won the 1946 Border League championship.
+The Athletics finished the regular season 69–51, placing second in the league standings, playing the season under manager Jim Scott.
 In the playoffs, the Watertown Athletics defeated the Granby Red Sox 3 games to 1.
 In the Finals, the Watertown Athletics defeated the Kingston Ponies 4 games to 2 to claim the championship.
 1946 season attendance was 53,605, an average of 893.

 The Watertown Athletics qualified for the 1947 playoffs.
-With a 70–54 regular season record to place 2nd in the Border League, manager Bob Shawkey led the team into the 1947 Playoffs.
-There, the Ogdensburg Maples defeated the Watertown Athletics 4 games to 3.
+With a 70–54 regular season record to place second in the Border League, as manager Bob Shawkey led the team into the 1947 Playoffs.
+There, the Ogdensburg Maples defeated the Watertown Athletics 4 games to 3 in the first round of the playoffs to end their season.
 Watertown season attendance was 53,600.